Prized prospect Jasson Domínguez becomes youngest Yankees player to homer in 1st big league at-bat

 “When I heard the news, it was a special moment,” Domínguez said in Spanish through a translator.
 “Just to be here, very excited.
 Happy to be right here today, and it’s a special day.”

-“I’m here to do that as well and play and help the team win,” he said.
+“I’m here to do that as well and play and help the team win,” he said before the game.
 “So, that’s my goal and if I can do it in any way, I’ll do it any way.”

 Expectations have been high for Domínguez since he received a $5.1 million bonus when he signed with the Yankees.
 His unique combination of strength and speed at such a young age earned him a catchy nickname: The Martian.